Yorkshire Chess History

 He played again in the 1964 Olympiad in Tel Aviv, on board three, behind Cenek Kottnauer, and Peter Clark, with Sheffield’s Norman Littlewood on board four, and Owen Hindle and Michael Franklin as reserves.
 He scored +1, =7, -2.

-He reportedly played at one time for York in the BCF’s National Club Competition.
+Mike reportedly played at one time for York in the BCF’s National Club Competition, presumably while resident at Linton, which is about half way between Leeds and York.

 The Yorkshire Post of 03/05/2016 reported that Michael John Haygarth, formerly of Leeds and France, past British Chess Champion, had died peacefully in hospital on 27/04/2016.
 The funeral took place at Rochdale Crematorium on Friday 06/05/2016.